T33R0/ddpc_wwv5d/README.md

 # ddpc_wwv5d
-I can stop wondering...what would version 5 do?
+I can't stop wondering...what would version 5 do?